-A policeman stopped the driver and asked whether he had a

-- a) driving license b) passport c) bottle of alcohol d) screwdriver - 4.
-Choose the best antonym for the underlined word. - "Death is beautiful", she said - a) imperfect b) unattractive c) disastrous d) ugly - 5.
+A policeman stopped the driver and asked whether he had a .... a) driving license b) passport c) bottle of alcohol d) screwdriver 4.
+Choose the best antonym for the underlined word.
+"Death is beautiful", she said a) imperfect b) unattractive c) disastrous d) ugly 5.
 Choose the correct answer.

-Which country doesn't have its own Constitution?

-- a) Brazil b) the UK c) Italy d) the USA - 6.
-Use a synonym:

-Criminals try to escape from the law.
+Which country doesn't have its own Constitution? a) Brazil b) the UK c) Italy d) the USA 6.
+Use a synonym: Criminals try to escape from the law.
 7. Use an antonym instead of underlined words.
 She has agreedher daughter's marriage.
-8. Complete the following sentence: The boy is punished for the slightest TESTING AND ASSESSMENT Activity 3, Handout 2 ~ What test method is used in this test? ~ How is this test different from the test in activity 2? ~ What do these tasks measure/assess? ~ Are the instructions helpful?
+8. Complete the following sentence: The boy is punished for the slightest ...
+TESTING AND ASSESSMENT Activity 3, Handout 2 ~ What test method is used in this test? ~ How is this test different from the test in activity 2? ~ What do these tasks measure/assess? ~ Are the instructions helpful?
 Read the text below.
 Then circle the appropriate letter (a, b, c or d) for each gap in the text.
 There is an example at the beginning (0).
 Tutankhamen was king of Egypt from 1361 to 1352 BC.
-As a ruler he was not remarkable, (0)a he was very young when he died.
+As a ruler he was not remarkable, (0) a he was very young when he died.
 But his tomb (Q1) proved extremely valuable.
 It was one of the great historical finds (Q2) the 20thcentury.
 Tutankhamen's burial site remained intact until the English scientist Howard Carter entered it in 1922.
-The tomb had been long (Q3 because Tutankhamen's name was erased from a list of kings (Q4 a later dynasty.
+The tomb had been long (Q3) \\\\\ because Tutankhamen's name was erased from a list of kings (Q4) a later dynasty.
 By the 20thcentury the tomb was well hidden (Q5) ruins.
 Only a systematic exploration of the Valley of the Kings revealed it.
 Example 0. a) since b) so c) then d) if Q1 a) have b) having c) has d) to have Q2 a) over b) on c) at d) of Q3 a) forget b) forgotten c) forgot d) to forget Q4 a) on b) to c) by d) out Q5 a) under b) at c) for d) from Read the text below.
 Some words are missing from the text.
 Use only one word to complete each gap.
 There is an example at the beginning (0).
-Reality TV The first reality TV show in the world was called Expedition Robinson.
-It was shown (0)in Sweden in 1997.
-Half the population of the country watched the final part and a new kind of TV (Q1) was born.
-Two years later in Holland, the first part of Big Brothers (Q2) filmed.
-Again, it was a fantastic success and (Q3) final programme was watched by 15 million people.
-There are now more (Q4) 20 countries around the world which have Big Brothers or Survivor (Expedition Robinson) on their screens.
-The ordinary people take part (Q5) the programmes are known by millions (Q6) people in their own countries.
-Reality TV has become big, big TOPIC 7.
-Skills assessment tests (practical lesson 2 hours) Objectives: to explore current practices of testing and assessing receptive skills
+Reality TV was shown (0) \\in\\ Sweden in 1997.
+Half the population of the country watched the final part and a new kind of TV (Q1) \\\\ was born.
+Two years later in Holland, the first part of Big g Brothers (Q2) filmed.
+A Again, it w as a fantastic success and (Q3) final programme v vas watched by 15 mil lion people.
+There are now more (Q4) 20 countrie es around the e world wh hich have Big Brothers or Survivor (1 Expedition Robinso on) on their screens.
+The ordinary people take part (Q5) the programm nes are know n by milli ions (Q6) people in their own countries.
+Reality TV has been come big, big husiness